potiri/RootTheCampus-Challenges_V2/README.md

 # RootTheCampus-Challenges
-Some vulnerable docker containers used for the RootTheCampus CTF
+Some intentionally vulnerable docker containers used for the RootTheCampus CTF

+USE AT OWN RISK!